CCGL9057 Global Issues

 Required Reading / Viewing

 - Ogasawara, Y. (1998).
-Office ladies and salaried men: Power, gender, and work in Japanese Companies.
+Office ladies and salaried men: Power, gender, and work in Japanese companies.
+University of California Press.
 [Brief excerpts]

-- Brief news articles on current events such as robots, digital work, slavery/indenture, and the gig economy [To be determined]
+- Brief news articles on current events such as robots, digital work, slavery/indenture, and the gig economy (to be announced)

 Recommended Reading / Viewing

-- Kingsolver, A., & Gunewardena, N. (2007).
+- Kingsolver, A., & Gunewardena, N. (2007/2008).
 The gender of globalization: Women navigating cultural and economic marginalities.
+School for Advanced Research Press.